lmr97/archie-server/README.md

 docker compose --file compose-demo.yaml up --detach
 ```

 It'll probably take a while to build the Docker images (it takes ~5 minutes total on my machine, the majority of which was for the central server image).
 And once the containers are started, give the database container ~2 minutes to initialize before trying it out (otherwise there will be errors).
-You can see if the database is ready for connections by running `docker logs archie-db`; the container will say "ready for connections" in its output.
+You can see if the database is ready by running `docker container ls` looking for whether the `archie-db` container is marked healthy or not.

 Now you can try it out!
 The server is listening at `localhost:3000`.